 In addition to KCC’s police and security officers, the Kankakee Police Department also patrols the college’s campus and may issue tickets for parking and vehicle operation violations.

 Persons who have been issued a parking violation and feel extenuating circumstances contributed to the violation may present a written appeal.

 For students, appeals of parking violations must be made in writing to the dean of student development within five working days of the writing of the violation.
 The results of the appeal will be communicated by the dean of student development or the Office of

 Business Affairs within five working days of the receipt of the appeal.
 Appeals by employees can be made in the Office of Business Affairs.

-Printed parking regulations are available in the Office of Student Services at KCC's riverfront campus.
+Printed parking regulations are available in the KCC police department's office in the Atrium of KCC's riverfront campus.